 Give us your views – consultation opens for the Cheltenham Plan

-Residents and local businesses are asked to give their views on the Cheltenham Plan in an eight week public consultation starting this month.
+Residents and local businesses are asked to give their views on the Cheltenham Plan in a six week public consultation starting on Monday 4 November and running until 16 December.

 The plan will help to guide development in the borough up to 2031, and will be used in making decisions on planning applications and is a key part of ‘place shaping’ Cheltenham.